This page was updated on March 3, 2021.

 To that end, the RA—through the Human Trafficking Task Force of the Social Justice Commission—aims to increase awareness, education, advocacy, and fundraising for rescuing people presently enslaved, ending the conditions that allow slavery to persist, and protecting people vulnerable to enslavement.
-We outlined the contours of this Movement-wide effort to eradicate human slavery in this 2019 Jerusalem Post Op-Ed.

 As Jews, our history requires us to speak out against human trafficking; educate our communities about the issue; support local organizations that provide critical services for survivors; advocate for governmental changes, where needed; and partner with organizations at home and abroad that fight tirelessly to end the root causes of trafficking.
 The RA has prepared the resources above to educate you about modern-day slavery and provide you with the tools to take action.

 Additional resources compiled and edited by Rabbi Debra Orenstein and Rabbi Rachel Kahn-Troster are also available below.
 These are based on resources originally created for Free the Slaves and T’ruah:The Rabbinic Call for Human Rights.

 From a d'var Torah by Rabbi Gordon Tucker: